 Parasitized greenhouse whitefly pupae turn black in about 10 days and are easily distinguished from non-parasitized hosts.

-BioEncarsia is available in two forms:
+BioEncarsia is available in three forms:

 - Bottles of 5,000 mummies in a sawdust medium.